jmil/Bioe421_521-MicrocontrollerApplications/Lab_03--PiCameraAndBashScripting/Lab03_B--IntroductionToShellScripting.md

 		:

-1. Next, modify `get-script.sh` to also run the command `chmod +x` on your newly created `weather.sh` script file to make it executable right after it's created.
+1. Next, modify `make-script.sh` to also run the command `chmod +x` on your newly created `weather.sh` script file to make it executable right after it's created.
 Describe the result and how you checked it if the new `weather.sh` was executable:

 		:

 1. Finally, we don't want to have to delete all those extra lines each time we make a new script.
-So, edit the `get-script.sh` file to grab **ONLY** the 15 lines of the `bash_script.sh` file to use as a template.
+So, edit the `make-script.sh` file to grab **ONLY** the 15 lines of the `bash_script.sh` file to use as a template.
 Describe your modifications:

 		: